rogeliog/flight/README.md

 script tag then refer to [Using the standalone version](#using-the-standalone-version).
 This file is also available via [cdn.js](//cdnjs.cloudflare.com/ajax/libs/flight/1.0.9/flight.min.js)

+### Up and Running

+[Flight-generator](http://github.com/flightjs/generator-flight) is the easiest way to get started with a new Flight app.

+It is a Flight generator for [Yeoman](http://yeoman.io).
+It provides several sub-generators to easily scaffold component, mixin, page, and spec files for applications or standalone packages.

 ## Dependencies

 Flight uses [ES5-shim](https://github.com/kriskowal/es5-shim) to polyfill ES5 support for older browsers and [jQuery](http://jquery.com)